Ramrachai/CS50-project0/README.md

 > :arrow_right: **used 2 column grid** bellow product table

-7. Your stylesheets must use at least one SCSS variable, at least one example of SCSS nesting, and at least one use of SCSS inheritance.
+7. Your stylesheets must use at least one SCSS variable, at least one example of SCSS nesting, and at least one use of SCSS inheritance. [done]

 > :arrow_right: **added** style.scss in the root directory. \_name: **style.scss**

 > :arrow_right: **6 variables used:** $title-color, $text-color, $pc-title-size, $pc-text-size, $mobile-title-size, $mobile-text-size

 > :arrow_right: **used 2 SCSS nesting**, inside **service** and **contact** section

 > :arrow_right: **used 3 SCSS inheritance**. **%gradient-bg** , **%gradient-bg-reverse**, **%gradient-text**

 8. In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.

+> Wrote in readme.md describing which elements, tags, and styles used in this project.

 Note that not all of the above requirements are covered in Lecture 0, some will be introduced in Lecture 1.